Clackamas360: High School Watershed Health Education for the Classroom and Beyond

 - High Rocks Park: What you can do to help

-- Upper Clackamas River: Just for fun – two minute whitewater rafting video!
+- Upper Clackamas River: Just for fun – two minute whitewater rafting video.

-- Optional Customizable Activity
+Optional Customizable Activity

-- Option 3: Source water and water quality activity – the Clackamas River is a drinking water source for over 300,000 Oregonians.
+- Source water and water quality activity – the Clackamas River is a drinking water source for over 300,000 Oregonians.
 In this activity students learn about the Clackamas as a drinking water source, why it is important to protect and preserve this source water, and what they can do to help.

 - Other options: Geography, botany and native plants, what is a watershed.